Oswald Peraza Player Props: Yankees vs. Blue Jays

 - The pitching staff for the Blue Jays had a collective 8.7 K/9 last season, which ranked 12th in the league.

-- The Blue Jays' 3.88 team ERA ranked 14th among all MLB pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA among all league pitching staffs (3.88).

-- Kikuchi makes the start for the Blue Jays, his fourth of the season.
-He is 2-0 with a 4.70 ERA and 17 strikeouts in 15 1/3 innings pitched.
+- Manoah (1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.

-- The lefty's most recent appearance was on Saturday against the Tampa Bay Rays, when he threw six innings, surrendering one earned run while giving up four hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing seven earned runs while giving up nine hits.

-- The 31-year-old has put together a 4.70 ERA and 10 strikeouts per nine innings in three games this season, while giving up a batting average of .267 to opposing hitters.
+- In four games this season, the 25-year-old has put up a 6.98 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .288 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.